Aircraft IT OPS Issue 67: Q1 2026

 DATA MANAGEMENT FOR OBSTACLE NOTAMS

-Peach Aviation relies on data management to monitor obstacle NOTAMs; the OCC (Operations Control Center) and flight operation engineers are responsible for monitoring obstacle NOTAMs.
+Peach Aviation relies on data management to monitor obstacle NOTAMs; the OCC (Operations Control Center) and Flight Operations engineers are responsible for monitoring obstacle NOTAMs.
 That process used to be done manually, so it took a lot of time.
-When there is an obstacle, such as trees, buildings, construction or a construction crane in the takeoff area, we have to assess it in terms of the power-to-mass calculation.
-The flight area shown in figure 1 identifies a takeoff flight path area, located after the end of the runway.
-Prior to takeoff, the pilots and dispatcher calculate the takeoff weight and speed to ensure that the aircraft can clear all the obstacles.
+When there is an obstacle, such as trees, buildings or construction cranes, in the takeoff area, we have to reflect it on the takeoff performance calculation.
+The flight area shown in figure 2 identifies a takeoff flight path area, located after the end of the runway.
+Prior to takeoff, the pilots and dispatcher calculate the takeoff weight and speed to ensure that the aircraft can clear all the obstacles and take-off safely.

 Figure 2